tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 ## Risk minimisation strategy #3: Use secure storage

 **Secure data storage** practices are a **key risk management strategy**.
 Secure storage protects you against data loss and protects the personal data of research participants from security breaches or leaks.
+During the planning phase you should already decide where and how you will protect the data against loss and breaches.
 Here is an overview of secure storage recommendations for BSc students at TU Delft.

 | **Where to store personal data** | **Where NOT to store personal data** |
 |---|---|